 Example infographic generated by Claude Sonnet 3.5 based on the above section on potential future developments:

 Synthesised speech from text content has been around for a while with limited quality, but the ability to combine generative AI to create original speech with realistic and emotive voices (currently ElevenLabs are the leader in this field, though in March 2024 Open AI released early results of a highly advanced model including troublingly realistic voice cloning) could be very valuable, for instance summarising an academic article with a realistic human voice or even having a real time verbal conversation about an academic article, or creating experimental simulations of focus groups to better inform question design.
 In September 2024, Google released Notebook LM, which among other features has a free 'podcast generation' tool based on whatever content you provide it.
 The quality and authenticity of the generated podcasts are remarkable, as well as being genuinely entertaining.
-These have potential for KEI long term but for now the 2 podcast characters and tone cannot be changed.
+These have strong potential for KEI long term especially once voice and tone customisation are enabled.

 Demos from May 2024 from Open AI (GPT-4o – for ‘omni’) and Google’s Project Astra showcase impressive real time, realistic multimodality including native voice input and output, as well as live video input (based on repeated timed screenshots) and nuanced interpretation of affect in voice and even facial expressions, that can dramatically change how AI can be used for everyday tasks as well as education.
 In the social sciences, the potential for having an AI ‘see what you can see’ and provide commentary and input at the same time may provide research value but gaining consent for human subjects may prove difficult.
 Many people will find the idea of AI analysing their emotions from their face and voice in real time uncomfortable.
 Resistance could even extend to more benign visual analysis such as human movement in urban settings to inform space planning.
 There is significant potential for researching revealed preferences through visually analysing actual behaviour in humans, but it’s difficult to imagine examples beyond highly controlled settings where participants are fully aware and consent, which of course may ‘contaminate’ the validity of data given humans behave differently when they know they’re being observed.